nickserv/danamccurdy.com/_posts/2015-2-5-talking-to-a-memory.md

 ---
 In this moment,
 I look to see who’s there,
-and see no one.
+and I see no one.

 Is the mirror of my memory,
-just an error of my memory?
+simply an error of my memory?

 Who did I ever see,
 across from me,